 Good afternoon.
 My name is Fergal McCarthy, Chairperson of the Education Committee of the Teaching Council in Ireland and I have been invited to this meting of EUNEC to provide you with a presentation of the review of apprenticeship education in Ireland and to set out for you the implementation plan that has developed following this review.

-At the outset, I wish to advise that the Teaching Council is the body for teachers at primary, second level, and further education.
-The Teaching Council operates with legislative authority as the regulatory body for teachers and all teachers must be registered with the Teaching Council.
+At the outset, I wish to advise that the Teaching Council is the professional standards body for teachers at primary, second level, and further education.
+The Teaching Council operates with legislative authority as the regulatory body for teachers and all teachers working in recognised schools must be registered with the Teaching Council.
 As most aprenticeship education has in the past been provided outside of these settings, the Teaching Council has had a limited influence on the standards involved in apprenticeship education with the exception of two further education settings, Mallow in Cork and Dun Laoighre near Dublin.
-It should be noted within the structural changes in Further Education that the Teaching Council may be in the area of apprenticeship education. he Teaching Council welcomes the opportunity to be part of this discusion in relation to VET initiatives.
+It should be noted within the structural changes in Further Education that the Teaching Council’s remit in this sector may in time be expanded in the area of apprenticeship education.
+The Council is currently engaged in a strategic conversation with many of the stakeholders in this sector so as to inform its thinking about these developments.
+The Council’s remit focuses on the quality of teaching and learning in all sectors.
+There is much therefore to recommend an expansion of its remit.
+But the sector, like all others, has its own dynamic and particular challenges and issues.
+The last thing the Council wants to do is to rush into this space, however well intentioned such a move might be.In this context, the Teaching Council very much welcomes the opportunity to be part of this discusion in relation to VET initiatives.

 In May 2013, The Minister for Education and Skills announced a review of apprenticeship education in Ireland to determine whether or not the current model should be ‘retained, adapted, or replaced by an alternative model of vocational education and training’.